SerjioFernandes/freightpro-fmcsa-api/FREIGHTPRO_PROJECT_PROMPT.md

-# FreightPro Project - Complete Technical Overview
+# CargoLume Project - Complete Technical Overview

 ## 🚛 PROJECT OVERVIEW
-**FreightPro** is a professional load board platform for the trucking industry, similar to DAT and Truckstop.
+**CargoLume** is a professional load board platform for the trucking industry, similar to DAT and Truckstop.
 It's a full-stack web application that connects shippers with carriers, provides FMCSA data integration, and includes advanced features like live chat, user authentication, and load management.

 ## 🏗️ ARCHITECTURE & TECHNOLOGY STACK